-In this episode of The Business Greenhouse, I talk to Louisa van Vessem who says she performs virtual magic to make awesome businesses flow seamlessly – we all want more of that don’t we?
+How can a VA help your business?
+In this episode of Starting to Scale with Emmie Faust, I talk to Louisa van Vessem who says she performs virtual magic to make awesome businesses flow seamlessly.
+We all want more of that, don’t we?

-Click here to listen to The Business Greenhouse on your favourite podcasting platform or listen using the link below.
+Click here to listen to Starting to Scale with Emmie Faust on your favourite podcasting platform or listen using the link below.

 How do you find a good VA and the right one for what you need?

 - There is no set way to finding a good VA (other than checking out Louisa’s business below).
 Generally, it’s worth asking around, researching on LinkedIn – it might take a while to find the right one for exactly what you need.

 - You need to have confidence in your VA.
 When trying to find the right VA, have a conversation with a few and see who you connect well with and their approach and how they would tackle the tasks that you will give them.